Unified field theory: Forces

-Modern unified field theory attempts to bring these four forces and matter together into a single framework.
+Matter

+In the Standard Model, the "matter" particles (electrons, quarks, neutrinos, etc) are described as the quanta of spinor fields.
+Gauge boson fields also have quanta, such as photons for the electromagnetic field.

+Higgs

+The Standard Model has a unique fundamental scalar field, the Higgs field, the quanta of which are called Higgs bosons.

 History

 Classic theory

 The first successful classical unified field theory was developed by James Clerk Maxwell.
 In 1820, Hans Christian Ørsted discovered that electric currents exerted forces on magnets, while in 1831, Michael Faraday made the observation that time-varying magnetic fields could induce electric currents.
 Until then, electricity and magnetism had been thought of as unrelated phenomena.
 In 1864, Maxwell published his famous paper on a dynamical theory of the electromagnetic field.
 This was the first example of a theory that was able to encompass previously separate field theories (namely electricity and magnetism) to provide a unifying theory of electromagnetism.
-By 1905, Albert Einstein had used the constancy of the speed of light in Maxwell's theory to unify our notions of space and time into an entity we now call spacetime and in 1915 he expanded this theory of special relativity to a description of gravity, general relativity, using a field to describe the curving geometry of four-dimensional spacetime.
+By 1905, Albert Einstein had used the constancy of the speed-of-light in Maxwell's theory to unify our notions of space and time into an entity we now call spacetime.
+In 1915, he expanded this theory of special relativity to a description of gravity, general relativity, using a field to describe the curving geometry of four-dimensional (4D) spacetime.